 The Kullu Manali circuit

 The Kullu Manali circuit, a tourist hub famous for its scenic landscape, is also renowned for its temples and often referred to as the Valley of Gods.
 The ancient name of Kullu was Kulut or Kulantapitha, and finds mention in finds mention in the Mahabharata and the Puranas as a republic or janapada of the north India.
 The term Kulut is historically important as it denotes a place that was beyond the then dominant socio-political norms or kula- vyavastha.
 Around 6th c.
 CE, after defeating the imperial Guptas, Khashas became the dominant ruling class in this area (as recorded on the Salanu inscription from the Tirthan valley), and they established a Gana-rajya, a form of theocracy (Malana remains an extant example).
-Few centuries later the Rajputs dispelled the Khashas and brought in the feudal system, forcing the Khashas to migrate to distant places.
-Interestingly, the Khashas, later came back as Rajputs and are still considered powerful in the outer and inner Seraj region of the Kullu valley.
+Few centuries later the Palas from Bengal dispelled the Khashas and established their kingdom, forcing the Khashas to migrate to distant places.
+Interestingly, the Khashas, later came back as Rajputs, and are still considered powerful in the outer and inner Seraj region of the Kullu valley.

 A somewhat definitive history of the Kullu valley can be derived from the genealogical records of the Rajas of Kullu known as Vanshavali.
-From this record it is believed that Vihangamani Pal after being displaced from his seat in Haridwar (then known as Mayapuri; though there are some speculations that Vihangamani Pal came from Prayag) came to establish his kingdom at Jagat Sukh, with the blessings of the Hadimba devi.
-Thus, started the Pal dynasty that ruled Kullu until 1450 CE.
+From this record it is believed that Bihangamani Pal, a scion from the Pala royal dynasty of Bengal after being displaced from power in his native state (sometime around 8th century CE), came to establish his kingdom at Jagat Sukh, with the blessings of the Hadimba devi.
+Thus, started the Pala dynasty in Himachal Pradesh that ruled Kullu until 1450 CE.
 From Jagat Sukh, Raja Visudh Pal shifted his capital to Naggar, and later the capital was again moved to Sultanpur (Kullu) in 1660 under Raja Jagat Singh.

 The entire valley, covering Kullu to Manali that includes Mandi, is dotted with temples built predominantly in the Nagara style of temple architecture.
 The Nagara style, originated during the Gupta rule, shows the following basic characteristics: a cruciform base plan, a curvilinear/convex shikhara, a garbagriha and a mandap